-\begin{enumerate}[leftmargin=*] \itemsep{0em} \item \textbf{Next Sentence Prediction}: To make the essentiality detection task align well with the training objective of pre-trained masked LMs \cite{DBLP:conf/naacl/DevlinCLT19}, for each pair of goal $G$ and step $S$, we verbalize them into two sentences ``To $G$'', and ``we must $S$''.
-Then we leverage the LM to predict the probability of ``we must $S$'' to be the next sentence of ``To $G$''. \item \textbf{Perplexity}: We also try to verbalize a goal-step pair into sentences and use the perplexity predicted by the LM (i.e., GPT-2~\cite{radford2019language}) as the indicator for predicted perplexity. \item \textbf{Intent Detection}: We also evaluate the performance of an Intent Detection model \cite {zhang-etal-2020-intent}, in which a model is expected to predict the correct intent given an utterance.
-We set $S$ as the given utterance, and then leverage the model to predict its goal $G$. \item \textbf{Textual Entailment}: Another alternative is to leverage the logical inference ability of a textual entailment model~\cite{DBLP:conf/naacl/WilliamsNB18}.
-In our experiment, we treat $G$ as the premise and $S$ the hypothesis.
-If the model can understand the essentiality of finishing $S$ towards finishing $G$, it should be able to infer $S$ from $G$. \item \textbf{Unified QA}: We also experiment with a SOTA QA model.
-Specifically, We follow the setting in Unified QA~\cite{DBLP:conf/emnlp/KhashabiMKSTCH20} to convert each goal-step pair into a ``Yes/No'' question and then use the predicted probability of ``Yes'' as the indicator for the essentiality. \item \textbf{Prompt with GPT-3}: We also test the prompt-based method, which has been shown to be powerful for many zero-shot NLU tasks.
-Specifically, we manually design a template to convert each goal-step pair into a prompt and then ask GPT-3~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20} to generate True or False labels based on our inputs. \item \textbf{Corpus Statistics}: Last, we report the performance of a corpus statistics model to see if such knowledge is expressed explicitly in the free text.
-For each goal-step pair, we first extract the centric verbs from the goal and step with dependency parsing tools as their representatives.
-We then use their normalized co-occurrence frequencies in NYT~\cite{sandhaus2008new} to indicate the connection between the goal-step pair. \end{enumerate}
+\begin{enumerate}[leftmargin=*] \itemsep{0em} \item \textbf{Next Sentence Prediction}: To ensure that the essentiality detection task aligns with the training objectives of pre-trained masked Language Models (LMs) \cite{DBLP:conf/naacl/DevlinCLT19}, we verbalize each pair of goal $G$ and step $S$ into two sentences: ``To $G$'', and ``we must $S$''.
+Then we leverage the LM to predict the probability of ``we must $S$'' to be the next sentence of ``To $G$''. \item \textbf{Perplexity}: We also attempt to verbalize a goal-step pair into sentences and employ the perplexity predicted by the Language Model (i.e., GPT-2~\cite{radford2019language}) as an indicator for the predicted perplexity. \item \textbf{Intent Detection}: We assess the performance of an Intent Detection model \cite{zhang-etal-2020-intent}, which is designed to predict the correct intent given an utterance.
+By setting $S$ as the provided utterance, we employ the model to predict its corresponding goal $G$. \item \textbf{Textual Entailment}: Another alternative is to leverage the logical inference capabilities of a textual entailment model~\cite{DBLP:conf/naacl/WilliamsNB18}.
+In our experiment, we treat $G$ as the premise and $S$ as the hypothesis.
+If a model understands the essentiality of completing $S$ in order to achieve $G$, it should be able to infer $S$ from $G$. \item \textbf{Unified QA}: We also experiment with a SOTA QA model.
+Specifically, We follow the setting in Unified QA~\cite{DBLP:conf/emnlp/KhashabiMKSTCH20} to convert each goal-step pair into a ``Yes/No'' question and then use the predicted probability of ``Yes'' as the indicator for the essentiality. \item \textbf{Prompt with GPT-3 \& GPT-4}: We test the prompt-based methods as well, which have proven to be powerful for many NLU tasks.
+Specifically, we manually design templates to convert each goal-step pair into prompts and then ask GPT-3~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20} \& GPT-4~\cite{openai2023gpt4} to generate True or False labels based on our input. \item \textbf{Corpus Statistics}: Last, we present the performance of a corpus statistics model to determine whether such knowledge is explicitly expressed in free text.
+For each goal-step pair, we first extract the central verbs from the goal and step using dependency parsing tools as their representatives.
+Subsequently, we employ their normalized co-occurrence frequencies in the New York Times Corpus (NYT)~\cite{sandhaus2008new} to indicate the relationship between them. \end{enumerate}